 When all the chocolate is set, store in an airtight bag or container for a few days.*

 *You want the Bugles that are wide open on the end so you can stuff more dulce de leche in them.
 You might only find about half the Bugles in the bag are open.
 Save the other ones for eating plain or chop them up into breadcrumbs.

 *I placed my dulce de leche in a frosting piping bag, twisted the end up, and then put the bag in a glass of hot water.
 A crockpot works great for this and keeps it from burning.
 If you microwave it use half power so you don’t burn it.

 *I melted my chocolate in a plastic food storage container in a crockpot with a little water set on low.

 *The pumpkin sprinkles are fun but feel free to use any fall-related candies or just fall-colored sprinkles.

 *After a few days, the dulce de leche tends to make the Bugles a little soggy after a few days so you might want to make them closer to the time you are planning on serving them.

-*If you like this recipe don’t forget to rate it with some stars!
+*If you like this recipe, please leave me a comment and rate it with some stars.
+Thank you!

 Keywords: Dulce de leche, bugles, dark chocolate, Thanksgiving, snacks, caramel